AmyWangJingjun/File_Deduplicator/README.md

 ### GUI

 ## Changelog

+### Version 2.2
+- Implement customized token splitter.
+- Fixed the bug between server-client file transfer
+- Implement GUI
+- Able to zip and unzip file in one click

 ### Version 2.1
 - Fixed the bug that the recovered file does not match the original file.
 - Programmed a sever can transfer files.